Chebil-Ilef/EviGraph-R/README.md

 # EviGraph-R

-EviGraph-R answers scientific questions by retrieving evidence from a large corpus of academic papers (unarXive 2024), building an evidence graph, verifying claims with NLI, and generating a grounded answer with citations.
+EviGraph-R answers scientific questions by retrieving evidence from a large corpus of academic papers (arxiv), building an evidence graph, verifying claims and generating a grounded answer with citations.

 ---